meneksece/vio-terraform-aws/README.md

 When creating ec2 we won't be using this since I don't want to create an IAM access key for the user.
 We will be using create_ec2_with_instance_profile for security reasons.

+create_simple_s3_bucket is to create an s3 bucket with versioning enable.